Pamilya Sagrado: Promotion

 On May 13, 2024, Dreamscape Entertainment released a teaser on its social media platforms showing the capital letter "P", which pertains to the first letter of both the drama's title and the name of its lead actor.
 Another teaser was released on May 21 featuring the rivalry between two young characters.

 On May 25, 2024, the official trailer was first shown to the public during the Bida Kapamilya Dreamscape Karavan event at Ayala Malls Cloverleaf.
 The trailer was officially released on television and social media platforms on May 27.
 The second official trailer was released on June 7, 2024.

 On June 8, 2024, a grand launch event took place at the Gateway Mall 2 in Araneta City, where different activities were held, including a special celebrity screening, media conference, official poster reveal, and a mall show with the cast members.

 Broadcast

 Pamilya Sagrado premiered on June 17, 2024, on Kapamilya Channel's Primetime Bida evening block, replacing Linlang.
 It is also available worldwide via The Filipino Channel.
 The series is also available for streaming via iWantTFC, where advance episodes are released 48 hours ahead of its television release.

-The series moved to a later timeslot on September 2 at 9:30 p.m.
-PST, which was previously occupied by High Street as Lavender Fields took over the 8:45 p.m. timeslot.

-This series will have a re-run on July 7, replacing the re-run of Viral Scandal.

 Reception

+Viewership

 The pilot episode of the series garnered 443,269 peak live concurrent viewers on YouTube, livestreamed through ABS-CBN's Kapamilya Online Live.
 According to AGB Nielsen Philippines, the pilot episode received 7.2% nationwide ratings.
 The series registered its first victory against its timeslot rival on August 26, 2024, with an aggregated nationwide TV ratings of 8.8%.